 Small claims court in Wyoming will handle rent-related disputes valued up to $6,000 but they will not hear eviction cases.
 Those are handled through the circuit courts.
-In Wyoming, oral and written contracts have a 8-year and 10-year statute of limitations.
+In Wyoming, oral and written contracts have an 8-year and 10-year statute of limitations.

 Mandatory Disclosures in Wyoming

-- Lead-based paint.
-Landlords that own homes built before 1978 must provide info about lead paint concentrations.
+- Lead-Based Paint – Landlords that own homes built before 1978 must provide info about lead paint concentrations.

 Changing the Locks in Wyoming